LaunchCodeEducation/intro-to-programming-csharp/src/chapters/strings/encoding-characters.rst

 .. index:: ! bit, character encoding

-If you had microscope powerful enough to view the data stored on a computer's hard drive, or in its memory, you would see lots of 0s and 1s.
+If you had a microscope powerful enough to view the data stored on a computer's hard drive, or in its memory, you would see lots of 0s and 1s.
 Each such 0 and 1 is known as a **bit**.
 A bit is a unit of measurement, like a meter or a pound.
 Collections of computer data are measured in bits; every letter, image,